North Dakota Prenuptial Agreement

 3. What makes a prenup invalid in North Dakota?

-Under N.D.C.C. § 14-03.2-09, a prenup is unenforceable only if the challenger proves (1) involuntary execution or duress, (2) lack of access to independent legal representation, (3) absence of a notice-of-rights waiver where the party was unrepresented, or (4) inadequate financial disclosure without a valid written waiver.
-Substantive unfairness alone is not grounds for challenge.
+Under N.D.C.C. § 14-03.2-08, a prenup is unenforceable only if the challenging party proves one of four statutory defects: (1) involuntary execution or duress; (2) lack of access to independent legal representation; (3) absence of a notice-of-rights waiver where the party was unrepresented; or (4) inadequate financial disclosure without a valid written waiver.
+Substantive unfairness alone is not grounds for challenge — the agreement must fail one of these four procedural tests.

 4. Do both spouses need a lawyer for a prenup in North Dakota?

-Not strictly required, but each party must have had access to independent counsel under UPMAA.
-If a party signs without a lawyer, a separate written notice-of-rights waiver is required.
-As a practical matter, retaining separate counsel is the cleanest path to enforceability.
+Not strictly required, but each party must have had access to independent counsel under the UPMAA.
+If a party signs without a lawyer, a separate written notice-of-rights waiver is required under N.D.C.C. § 14-03.2-08(3).
+This waiver must include conspicuous language warning the signer they may be giving up rights to support, property, and legal fees.
+Missing this waiver is a standalone ground for invalidation.
+Retaining separate counsel eliminates this requirement entirely and is the safest path.

 5. How long before the wedding should a prenup be signed in North Dakota?

 No statutory minimum.
 Olson v.
-Olson (2024 ND 224) enforced a prenup signed two days before the wedding, but earlier signing reduces challenge risk.
-We recommend signing 60+ days before the wedding, with 1–2 weeks for final review.
+Olson (2024 ND 224) enforced a prenup signed two days before the wedding under the UPMAA, and Binek v.
+Binek (2004 ND 5) enforced one signed two days before the wedding under the prior UPAA.
+But voluntariness and access to counsel are statutory defects, so earlier signing reduces challenge risk.
+We recommend signing 60+ days before the wedding, with each party having 2–3 weeks to review the final version.
+Reach out to an attorney 4–6 months before the wedding.
+Better yet, sign before proposing.

-6. Can a prenup waive alimony / spousal support in North Dakota?
+6. Can a prenup waive alimony or spousal support in North Dakota?

 Yes, but with a limited safety valve.
-Under N.D.C.C. § 14-03.2-10, a court may refuse to enforce an alimony waiver if it would cause "substantial hardship" from a material change in circumstances after signing — covering disability, serious illness, or primary caregiving for a child of the marriage, but not marital lifestyle.
-A modest scheduled alimony benefit is safer than a full waiver.
+Under N.D.C.C. § 14-03.2-08(5), if an alimony waiver would cause a party to become eligible for public assistance at the time of divorce, the court can order support sufficient to avoid that eligibility.
+Separately, under § 14-03.2-08(6)(b), the court may refuse to enforce any single term — including an alimony waiver — if enforcement would cause "substantial hardship" from a material change in circumstances after signing.
+A modest scheduled alimony benefit is safer than a full waiver, and contractually defining "substantial hardship" in the agreement is the best practice.

-7. Does North Dakota review prenups at execution or at divorce?
+7. Does North Dakota review prenups at signing or at divorce?

 8. Can a prenup protect a business or inheritance in North Dakota?

-10. Can child custody or child support be included in a North Dakota prenup?
+11. Can child support or custody be included in a North Dakota prenup?

 Yes, but they are governed by the prior Uniform Premarital Agreement Act (former N.D.C.C. ch.
-14-03.1) and its three-time unconscionability review.
-Cases like Sailer, Binek, Reiser, and Jangula remain controlling for those agreements.
-Agreements signed on or after August 1, 2013 are governed by UPMAA.
+14-03.1) and its three-time unconscionability review — at execution, at separation, and at enforcement.
+This is a more challenger-friendly standard.
+Cases like Sailer v.
+Sailer (2009 ND 73), Binek v.
+Binek (2004 ND 5), and Estate of Lutz (1997 ND 82) remain controlling for pre-2013 agreements.
+Agreements signed on or after August 1, 2013 are governed by the UPMAA's single-review framework.
+If you signed a prenup before 2013, consider executing a postnuptial amendment under the UPMAA to update the enforceability standard.